andrew/ultimate-awesome/README.md

 - [awesome-llm-agents](https://github.com/junhua/awesome-llm-agents) - A Collection of High Quality research papers and open-source projects about LLM-agents.
 - [Awesome-Pentest](https://github.com/Kc57/Awesome-Pentest) - A list of awesome penetration testing tools and resources.
 - [awesome-complex-trait-genetics](https://github.com/michelnivard/awesome-complex-trait-genetics) - A list of awesome tools for complex trait genetics.
-- [awesome-obsidian-plugins](https://github.com/noghartt/awesome-obsidian-plugins) - An awesome & curated list to plugins and themes to Obsidian.md.
 - [awesome-tor](https://github.com/polycarbohydrate/awesome-tor) - An awesome list all about Tor (The Onion Router).
 - [awesome-openstack](https://github.com/ramitsurana/awesome-openstack) - A curated list for awesome openstack links :cloud::cloud:.
 - [awesome-python-re](https://github.com/Svenskithesource/awesome-python-re) - A curated list of awesome Python reverse engineering libraries, tools and resources.